20 Jul Keep Kids Active, Moving and Engaged All Summer Long

 If your kids love the outdoors, s’mores and the idea of sleeping under the stars, it’s time for a family campout.
 But no need to travel, camping can be an adventure in your own backyard or the yard of a willing friend.
 If your children are old enough, consider letting them spend an entire day and night outdoors as if they were at a campground.
 Have them create the plan for the items they’ll need to spend a day in the “wilderness.”
 You’ll be amazed at just how creative and resourceful your kids can be.

 There’s nothing better than ending the day with a leisurely family walk.
+Keeping kids active can also be fun.
 Take turns hitting the pavement with each of your children—they’ll love the one-on-one time and you’ll love this low key way to learn about what’s going on in their lives.
 At least once a week, venture out as a family.
 You’ll be surprised at the personal connections the whole family makes when out of the house, enjoying nature and staying fit together.